torchbox/django-pattern-library/README.md

 - Override Django templates tags as needed to mock the template’s dependencies.
 - Document your patterns with Markdown.

+## Why you need this

+Pattern libraries will change your workflow for the better:

+- They help separate concerns, both in code, and between members of a development team.
+- If needed, they make it possible for UI development to happen before models and views are created.
+- They encourage code reuse – defining independent UI components, that can be reused across apps, or ported to other projects.
+- It makes it much simpler to test UI components – no need to figure out where they’re used across a site or app.

 ## Documentation

 Documentation is available at [torchbox.github.io/django-pattern-library/](https://torchbox.github.io/django-pattern-library/), with source files in the `docs` directory.